MaxThom/mir/book/src/running_mir/local.md

 mir swarm
 ```

-Tips (Linux), you can run `make mir-install` to install the binary to your system path.
+Tips (Linux), you can run `just install` to install the binary to your system path.

 To integrate your own device to the system, visit the [device tutorial](../integrating_mir/device/device_sdk.html).